Magic Light Pictures

-Magic Light Pictures Limited is a British 2003 independent film and television production company based in London, England.
+Magic Light Pictures Limited is a British independent film and television production company based in London, England.
 The company was founded in 2003 by producers Martin Pope and Michael Rose.

 Productions

-Since 2009, Magic Light Pictures has produced twelve half-hour animated specials based on the best-selling children's story books by Julia Donaldson and Axel Scheffler: The Gruffalo (2009), The Gruffalo's Child (2011), Room on the Broom (2012), Stick Man (2015), The Highway Rat (2017), Zog (2018), The Snail and the Whale (2019), Zog and the Flying Doctors (2020), Superworm (2021), The Smeds and The Smoos (2022), Tabby McTat (2023), and Tiddler (2024).
+Since 2009, Magic Light Pictures has produced thirteen half-hour animated specials based on the best-selling children's story books by Julia Donaldson and Axel Scheffler: The Gruffalo (2009), The Gruffalo's Child (2011), Room on the Broom (2012), Stick Man (2015), The Highway Rat (2017), Zog (2018), The Snail and the Whale (2019), Zog and the Flying Doctors (2020), Superworm (2021), The Smeds and the Smoos (2022), Tabby McTat (2023), Tiddler (2024) and The Scarecrows' Wedding (2025).
 Overall, their productions have won more than 40 awards, including two Children's BAFTAs and the Prix Jeunesse, and have been nominated three times for an Academy Award for Best Short Animation.
-Their most recent production, Tiddler, premiered at approximately 2:35pm on BBC One during Christmas Day 2024, and was watched by more than 7.3 million viewers.
-They are currently producing an adaptation of Julia Donaldson's and Axel Scheffler's The Scarecrow's Wedding, due for broadcast on BBC One over Christmas 2025.
+Their most recent production, The Scarecrows' Wedding, premiered on BBC One during Christmas Day 2025, and was watched by more than 8.7 million viewers.

-Their other productions include the Oscar-nominated Revolting Rhymes (2016), a live-action/animated short based on The Velveteen Rabbit (2023), a preschool animated TV series called Pip and Posy (2021), and feature films including the Oscar-nominated Spanish-language animated feature Chico & Rita (2010), a comedy thriller starring Bill Nighy and Emily Blunt called Wild Target (2010), the British English version of a Danish-language animated feature called Terkel in Trouble (2006), and a romantic comedy feature starring Shaun Evans and Stockard Channing called Sparkle (2007).
+Their other productions include the Oscar-nominated Revolting Rhymes (2016), a live-action/animated short based on The Velveteen Rabbit (2023), a preschool animated TV series called Pip and Posy (2021), and feature films including the Oscar-nominated Spanish-language animated feature Chico and Rita (2010), a comedy thriller starring Bill Nighy and Emily Blunt called Wild Target (2010), the British English version of a Danish-language animated feature called Terkel in Trouble (2006), and a romantic comedy feature starring Shaun Evans and Stockard Channing called Sparkle (2007).